Maurdekye/satisfactory_factory_planner/README.md

 ### Known Flaws

 * Byproducts are not utilized in the production chain; they are simply ignored
-* If multiple recipes to acquire a given resource exist, the program will simply choose one and use that.
+* If multiple recipes to acquire a given resource exist, the program will choose one arbitrarily and use it exclusively.
 To ensure the program uses a specific recipe, you'll have to edit `recipes.json` and remove all alternative recipes.

 ---